The Church of St Cuthbert

 There are two tin chapels in Carham parish, one at Mindrum Station and one at Howburn.
 Not much is known about them, but they are believed to date to the late 19th century.
 Corrugated iron buildings of this kind, which were manufactured and supplied in kit form, were cheap to buy and easy to construct.
 Similar buildings can be found across the globe, as well as throughout the UK, as many were exported.

-The chapel at Mindrum Station – St Mary’s Mission Church – was attached to St Gregory’s church in the parish of Kirknewton.
-Services were held there until the late 1970s.
-The beautifully-carved reredos depicting the Holy Family that was given to St Mary’s is now in St Gregory’s, as are the font and a First World War memorial – see our Memorials and Monuments page.
+The chapel at Mindrum Station – St Mary’s Mission Church – was attached to the Church of St Gregory the Great in the parish of Kirknewton.
+Church services were held in it until the late 1970s.
+The beautifully-carved reredos depicting the Holy Family that was given to St Mary’s Mission Church by the Selby family is now in St Gregory’s, as are the font and a First World War memorial – see our Memorials and Monuments page.

 Both tin chapels are now privately owned but can be seen from the public road.

-An old walled graveyard, which is not attached to a church, lies between Mindrum Mill and Mindrum.
+An old walled graveyard (left) lies between Mindrum Mill and Mindrum.